 The place was thus home to great thinkers and artists.
 Most special among those was Georgios Gemistos Plethon, a Late Byzantine intellectual of towering importance.
 Plethon rediscovered the significance of ancient Greek philosophy, especially the works of Plato, and managed to communicate his interests to the Latin West, namely to Italy, where he contributed to planting the seed of what we know as the Renaissance, the rediscovery of ancient Greek and Roman scholarship and art that we now consider as the end of the Middle Ages and the beginning of the modern era.

 The sights of Mystras are primarily churches, many of them of great architectural interest, as Mystras developed a distinctive architectural style in the 14th and 15th centuries.
 Beyond the complexity of the spaces they create and the details of their fine decorative brickwork, they bear extensive frescoes on their interiors, some of them well-preserved, some less so.
 Our image shows the late 13th or early 14th century paintings in the dome of the Metropolis, the cathedral of Mystras, with a stern-looking Christ Pantokrator (ruler of all) at the centre, surrounded by prophets.
 It is a tiny sample of the grandeur we showed our guests today.
 Such paintings are not just an expression of the art of their era, but of the intellectual, theological, philosophical and political trends that led to its creation.
 That is, of course, a whole story by itself, or a series of stories, all of them fascinating.
-To hear them, you should join us on Exploring the Peloponnese!
+To hear them, you should join us on our amazing expert-led archaeological and cultural Peloponnese tour!